HD-GEN: A High-Performance Software System for Human Mobility Data Generation Based on Patterns of Life: Software Architecture and System Details

 \subsubsection{Generation Phase (1)}

 To generate simulated data, we developed tools for regional map preparation, simulation execution, and large scale dataset generation in parallel.
 Map generation relies on OpenStreetMap (OSM) data accessed through the Overpass API \cite{overpass} to extract building footprints, road networks, and land use information.
 These raw features are further refined using predictive models to classify building usage.
-The map generation process produces three shapefiles, \textit{buildings.shp}, \textit{buildingUnits.shp}, and \textit{walkways.shp}, which collectively define the spatial environment used by the POL simulation.
-Figure~\ref{fig:map-generator} shows an example script that generates a new map for the Minneapolis region.
+The map generation process produces three shapefiles, \textit{buildings.shp}, \textit{buildingUnits.shp}, and \textit{walkways.shp}, which collectively define the spatial environment used by the POL simulation. \reffig{fig:map-generator} shows an example script that generates a new map for the Minneapolis region.
 In addition to bounding box based queries, the tools support custom Overpass queries, allowing flexible selection of geographic regions and features for map generation.

 We also developed tools that allow users to define simulation parameters in a JSON file and run multiple instances in parallel, reusing calibration results when available.
 Two execution models are supported: batch-processing for dependent tasks (e.g., genetic algorithm tuning) and execution-line for independent runs (e.g., large-scale data generation).
 The number of parallel instances is configurable based on system capacity.
 In \reffig{fig:run_parallel}, the Python script demonstrates how to execute multiple simulation instances concurrently.
 The function \texttt{get\_configured\_params} loads parameters from \texttt{initial.json}, allowing users to customize more than 60 default settings.
 Simulations are launched using \texttt{run()} with parallel execution enabled (\texttt{parallel=8}).
+When \texttt{batch\_processing=False}, simulation instances are executed independently in an execution pipeline, which is suitable for large scale data generation.
+When \texttt{batch\_processing=True}, simulations are executed in groups, and execution waits until all instances in a group complete, which is useful for calibration and parameter tuning.
+All results, including simulation outputs and execution metadata, are stored in \texttt{params.simulated.json} for subsequent analysis or reuse.
+This approach efficiently manages computational resources while preserving simulation integrity, enabling scalable data generation and systematic computational studies.